 If you love spicy food and are looking for a fiery hot spicy chicken pasta, you may want to double or even triple the amount of red pepper flakes in the recipe.
 On the flip side, if you have zero tolerance for spicy food, you may want to cut the amount of red pepper flakes in half.

 Because there are so few ingredients in this spicy chicken pasta recipe, I do recommend making the effort to use as many fresh ingredients as possible (except for the pasta).
-That said, if you can't find them or just don't feel like it, pre-packaged or prepared versions of these ingredients will work just fine.
-See recipe card for quantities.
+The pasta should be dried box pasta.

-- Rigatoni Pasta - I used rigatoni for this spicy chicken pasta recipe because it's hearty enough to hold up to the rigorous stirring and boiling this recipe requires.
+I use rigatoni when I make my spicy chicken pasta recipe because it's hearty enough to hold up to the rigorous stirring and boiling this recipe requires.
 It's a great rigatoni pasta recipe.
-That said, you can use other boxed pasta shapes like cavatappi, gemelli, macaroni, penne, etc. Just avoid anything light or delicate — you're looking for an "al dente" cook time somewhere between 9-12 minutes!
+When I don't have rigatoni, I use other sturdy pasta shapes like cavatappi, gemelli, macaroni, or penne instead.

-- Parmesan Cheese - I grate my own parmesan cheese with a Microplane zester because the cheese melts best this way.
-If you're going to buy pre-grated parmesan, just don't get the powdered kind, it tends to clump.
+When it comes to Parmesan cheese, I always grate it myself with a Microplane zester because the cheese melts best this way.
+If you're going to buy pre-grated parmesan, just don't get the powdered kind in the big plastic jar, it tends to clump.

-- Tomato Paste - I am obsessed with the squeezable tubes of tomato paste concentrate.
-They pack a lot more flavor than canned tomato paste and I never end up with a weird half-can of tomato paste left over.
-If you're using tomato paste from a can, use twice as much as the recipe calls for.
+I am obsessed with squeezable tubes of tomato paste concentrate because they pack a lot more flavor than canned tomato paste, and I never end up with a weird half-can of tomato paste left over.
+So easy for a recipe like this, just squeeze directly into the pan!
+I usually just eyeball it.

 📋 How One Pan Pasta Recipes Work

-This one pan pasta cooking method isn't just efficient — it also helps intensify the flavors in the pasta dish.
+This one-pan pasta cooking method isn't just efficient; it also helps intensify the flavors in the pasta dish.
 We're basically cooking pasta the way you cook risotto, using noodles instead of rice.
-Because the pasta cooks in the same pot you cook the chicken in and cooks right along with all the sauce ingredients, the pasta absorbs all those flavors as it cooks.
+Because the pasta cooks in the same pot as the chicken was cooked and cooks right along with all the sauce ingredients, the pasta absorbs all those flavors.

 How to Make Spicy Chicken Rigatoni